-- Specifying that conditions with which an entity must comply after the reporting period do not affect the classification at the reporting date - Adding presentation and disclosure requirements for noncurrent liabilities subject to conditions in the next 12 months - Clarifying specific situations in which an entity does not have a right to defer settlement for at least 12 months after the reporting date - Deferring the effective date of the original amendments to no earlier than 1 January 2024
+- Clarifying that only covenants with which an entity must comply on or before the reporting date will affect a liability's classification as current or non-current. - Adding presentation and disclosure requirements for noncurrent liabilities subject to compliance with future covenants within the next 12 months. - Clarifying specific situations in which an entity does not have a right to defer settlement for at least 12 months after the reporting date.

 These amendments are applied retrospectively.
 Earlier application is permitted.

-MercyCare will apply this standard from 1 July 2023
+MercyCare will apply this standard from 1 July 2024.